ibm-cloud-docs/satellite/iam.md

 After you define the scope of the access policy, you assign a role, which determines the user's level of access.
 Review the following sections that outline what actions each platform and service role allows within the {{site.data.keyword.satelliteshort}} service.

-### Platform management roles
+### Platform access roles
 {: #iam-roles-platform}

-Click the tabs in the following table to review the actions that are mapped to platform management roles for different components of {{site.data.keyword.satelliteshort}}.
-Platform management roles enable users to perform tasks on service resources at the platform level, for example, assign user access for the service, create or delete instances, and bind instances to applications.
+Click the tabs in the following table to review the actions that are mapped to platform access roles for different components of {{site.data.keyword.satelliteshort}}.
+Platform access roles enable users to perform tasks on service resources at the platform level, for example, assign user access for the service, create or delete instances, and bind instances to applications.
 {: shortdesc}

 | Action | API | CLI | None | Viewer | Editor | Operator | Administrator |